 Websites should do their best to provide this information and make it easily available.
 For example:

 - Create About or Contact pages.
 If for some reason, you don’t want these pages on your site, you can place the authorship information in an FAQ section or dedicated articles.

 - Provide information on monetization.
 Partnership policies that are public raise the trustworthiness of a site.

 6. Reputation research

-A review section is great, but if it’s not in line with what is said on, for example, Yelp or the Better Business Bureau, Quality Raters are instructed to give priority to information found in third-party sources.
+A review section is great, but Quality Raters are instructed to look for information in a variety of sources including third-party websites.
 That’s why it’s important to take care of your reputation everywhere.

 Note: Do not remove negative comments or reviews about your business on your website.
 Although it may seem like a good idea, this is a bad practice for which Quality Raters might penalize you.

 News and informational articles are considered good sources of information about websites’ and creators’ reputations.
 Quality raters look for awards or other forms of recognition, as well as possible controversies.
 For researching individual creators, biographical information might be considered.
 It must be possible, of course, to verify this information.

 A lack of information about a website’s reputation is not necessarily a bad thing.
 Many small local businesses will have no more than 2-3 reviews or user accounts.
 That’s okay.
 Incentivizing positive ones through discount offers or, what’s worse, writing (or hiring someone to write) completely fake ones, can result in a huge penalty to your Quality Score.